one-click-desktop/api-module/README.md

 # api-module

-API module for OneClickDesktop frontend application
+API module for OneClickDesktop system.
+It generates client and server-side code and publishes it as nuget and npm package.

 ## Development